 Is the church handing out discounts?

-German protestants are discussing church tax rebates for young professionals in response to the recordsetting church withdrawals.
-However, a discount campaign alone cannot help the Church to win their members back.
+German protestants are discussing church tax rebates for young professionals in response to the record-setting withdrawals.
+However, a discount campaign alone cannot help the Church to win its members back.

 Record in both church withdrawal and religious tax in 2019